gregscharf/RTFM-Redox/README.md

 - [ ] Make use of tags already implemented in the database to display selectable list of grouped items.
 For example, 'reverse shells linux' to display all commands in the database grouped under that tag.  tags already in the database are probably a little too general to be useful e.g. 'bash', 'windows'.
 Also need a function to display all tags in the database as a selectable list.
 - [ ] Implement [RTFM](https://github.com/leostat/rtfm)'s solution for creating/updating the database
 - [ ] Continue to updating database with newer commands for things like Bloodhound,ffuf,feroxbuster,Rubeus,Crackmapexec,Chisel,SSHuttle, etc.
-- [ ] Add a better method for generating help content with the prettytable crate.
 - [ ] Command auto completion
 - [ ] Switch from termion to crossterm for Windows support.
 - [ ] Add search capability for text based/markdown notes.
     - Root directory for user's notes will be supplied in a CLI variable.
-- [ ] Use pre-existing 'refs' table to link to markdown notes and display notes in terminal when selected... there is probably a crate to display markdown.
+- [ ] Use pre-existing 'refs' table to link to markdown notes and display notes in terminal when selected.

 ## To Fix
 - [ ] Add buffer to scroll through result output that doesn't fit within terminal windows.